mkumar-avit/zoom-enterprise-user-support/README.md

 # Zoom Enterprise User Support Tool (Zoom ZEUS-Tool)
+# NOTE  October 2024
+The authentication method used in this program, JWT Tokens, have been deprecated by Zoom for a little while now.
+An alternate form of authentication will be needed like the use of OAuth authentication.

 # Developer Comments
 I will be working on updates to this sporadically throughout 2021 as other projects have my attention, with a couple needs-based updates with user groups and custom user tags/attributes and then I will be focusing on custom presets and bug fixes.
 My code is not very object-oriented as well so some fine tuning of code to get it aligned with more modern and Pythonic practices will eventually come.